facebookresearch/AnimatedDrawings/README.md

 This repo contains an implementation of the algorithm described in the paper, `A Method for Automatically Animating Children's Drawings of the Human Figure' (currenly under peer review).

 In addition, this repo aims to be a useful creative tool in its own right, allowing you to flexibly create animations starring your own drawn characters.
 If you do create something fun with this, let us know!
-Use hashtag **#FAIRAnimatedDrawings**
+Use hashtag **#FAIRAnimatedDrawings**, or tag me on twitter: [@hjessmith](https://twitter.com/hjessmith/).

 ## Installation